MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/US-Gov-appendix-onboarding-and-migration.md

 ## <a name="skype-for-business-online"></a>Skype for Business Online

-No Skype for Business Online, fornecemos instruções para:
+Para Skype for Business Online, fornecemos orientações remotas para:
 - Configurar portas do firewall.
 - Configuração do DNS.
 - Criar contas para dispositivos do sistema.